-John Candy is fondly remembered for many things, his pitch-perfect slapstick, his scene-stealing presence, his generous philanthropy, but on the 26th anniversary of his death, Ryan Renyolds remembered Candy as an “absolutely beautiful” performer who “walked the tightrope between hilarious and heartbreaking.”
+John Candy is fondly remembered for many things.
+His pitch-perfect slapstick, his scene-stealing presence and his generous philanthropy.
+But on the 26th anniversary of his death, Ryan Renyolds remembered Candy as an “absolutely beautiful” performer.
+A man who “walked the tightrope between hilarious and heartbreaking.”
 “His films mean so much to me,” Reynolds wrote in the Twitter post.

 How Did Canadian Actor John Candy Die?

 John Candy slipped from that tightrope in the early morning hours of March 4, 1994.
 On location in Durango, Mexico for his final film, Wagons East, Candy was found dead in his hotel room.
 He’d suffered a fatal heart attack in his sleep at 43 years old.

 His sudden demise came as a shock to the broader Hollywood community, but Candy had long feared he’d meet this very end.
 Both his father and brother had already suffered heart attacks, his father fatally so.

 His family history of heart disease fostered competing forces of resignation and resolve in Candy.
 “He felt he had inherited in his genes a Damoclean sword,” Carl Reiner, director of Summer Rental, told People, “so it didn’t matter what he did.”
 His fatalism fueled a toxic set of vices: overeating, substance abuse, and a pack-a-day smoking habit.
 At other times, however, he struggled to lose weight through diet and exercise.
 Though many of his iconic roles—like Yosh Shmenge in The Last Polka—played his weight for laughs.